Dan1elTheMan1el/IOS-Shortcuts/LiveRedirector/README.md

 - Automatically redirect specific URLs to LiveContainer app
 - Adds floating button to matching sites to manually redirect
 - Fully configurable using shortcut
+- Select specific LiveContainer apps to open for each URL

 ## Setup instructions
 - Identify your Userscripts directory